yetanotherco/aligned_layer/docs/3_guides/0_submitting_proofs.md

 You need to have installed [Foundry](https://book.getfoundry.sh/getting-started/installation).

+{% hint style="warning" %}
+When creating a new wallet keystore and private key please use strong passwords for your own protection.
+{% endhint %}

 - If you are creating a new account, create a private key with:

     ```bash